ip413/bbb5/README.md

-# Interview task for c9...
+# Interview task for c...
+If you don't know why you are here, in this repo, just leave.
+This repo exist for someone and this person knows what is going on.

 ## Usage